tapfortap/Documentation/android/integration.md

 interstitial = Interstitial.loadBreakInterstitial(this, interstitialListener);
 ```

+Depending on your application you can show the interstitial as soon as `interstitialDidReceiveAd` gets called with `interstitial.show()` or
-Then later you can show the interstitial with `interstitial.show()`.
-You can make sure the interstitial is loaded with `interstitial.isReadyToShow()` if you want to be certain it's ready before showing it (recommended).
+if you don't want to show the interstitial as soon as it's loaded, you can always check if the interstitial is loaded with `interstitial.isReadyToShow()` and then show it.

 ### Achievement and Rescue Interstitials